tinkrelectronic/fritzing-app/build.md

   Change to release, then build solution.

-  Note: If you want to build from the original fritzing branch just swap the PRI folder and       pheonix.pro file in the root directory.
+  Note: If you want to build from the original fritzing branch just swap the PRI folder and pheonix.pro file in the root directory from this source.

   This will create the fritzing.exe file.